City University of New York: Rapp-Coudert Committee and the anti-war movement

-English Lecturer at City College Morris Schappes in court March 1941.
+English lecturer at City College Morris Schappes in court March 1941.
 Schappes was one of over forty professors fired as a result of the Rapp-Coudert Committee investigations.

-Beginning at the end of and into the 20th-century, a wave of Jewish refugees would transform the social and political life of City College.
+Beginning at the end of the 19th century and into the 20th century, a wave of Jewish refugees would transform the social and political life of City College.
 As historian Conor Tomás Reed writes, "Jewish students from some of the most impoverished refugee families in the US flocked to City College to obtain a free college education.
 Over time, they turned the college into a hotbed of antifascism."
 During the post-World War I era as some Ivy League universities such as Yale and Columbia placed harsh quotas on the number of Jewish students admitted, City College stood out for its working-class intellectual life.
 The City College of New York developed a reputation of being "the Harvard of the proletariat" and a "Citadel on a Hill," a home for radical argumentation among those shut out of elite universities.
 Early forms of student activism targeted compulsory military training on campus, and succeeded in having it eliminated in 1926.
 There are a number of accounts documenting the alcoves in the cafeteria as sites of political debate.
 However, Frederick B. Robinson, president of City College from 1927 to 1939, was a harsh disciplinarian who participated in the intense repression of these forms of student activism.
 This would develop over the course of the 1930s in the suspension of students, the dismissal of professors, and willful compliance with the anti-Communist Rapp-Coudert Committee.
 Responding to the 1935 Teachers Union election that brought Communists into greater control as a part of the rank-and-file, the Committee sought to purge professors with alleged Communist affiliations from the universities.
 This culminated in the firing of over fifty professors, the largest political purge of faculty in America.
 This committee was based upon the House Un-American Activities Committee, and would itself serve as a model for future anti-communist investigations.